surajsharma/paper-jekyll-theme/_posts/2017-10-03-Wombats in Labyrinths.md

 News expires more rapidly than most people think, but the sell-side analysts think differently, because unlike the real world where news originates in all three dimensions, their research virtually renders them as market-maker in this derived information symmetry.

-All this gives the analyst in the labyrinth a holier-than-thou confidence, I think anyone who finds themselves at the start of a food chain can ever escape getting spirituala at times.
+All this gives the analyst in the labyrinth a holier-than-thou confidence, I think anyone who finds themselves at the start of a food chain can ever escape becoming spiritual.
 Once an analyst makes it big, the quid-pro-quo is more apparent, supply meets demand readily, the linen gets washed.

-On the other hand hacks like myself must continually pump the lines with cold calls to get information.
+On the other hand, hacks like myself must continually pump the lines with cold calls to get information.
 That, and legwork.

 But why must it be that way?, not that I mind cold calling, or legwork, but here's what The Economist had to say about [the accuracy of equity research](https://www.economist.com/news/finance-and-economics/21594358-bear-market-or-bull-analysts-give-bad-advice-consistently-wrong)):